neo4pm/supporting_materials/papers/Graph-based process mining/README.md

 ## define the experiments list
-There are two experiements in the evaluation section of this study, but both of them are based on calculating DFGs based on different parameters that we assign to containers.
+There are two experiments in the evaluation section of this study, but both of them are based on calculating DFGs based on different parameters that we assign to containers.
 Thus, one list can be genrated to drive the whole study.

 The first experiemnt  calculate the DFGs based on the whole events in the logfile, and it consider CPU and RAM of conatienrs as variables.
 The CPU is assigned from range of 0.5 to 4.0 by adding 0.5 CPU each time.
 The RAM is assigned from range of 500 MB to 4000 MB by adding 500 MB RAM each time.
-The cartesian join of these two variables result in 64 individual experiements for the first experiment.
+The cartesian join of these two variables result in 64 individual experiments for the first experiment.

 The second experiemnt consider CPU and RAM as constant, and it calculate the DFGs based on sub-set of events.
 The repository is diced by filtering events by one day.
 Then, the dicing is continued by adding more days to the filter in an accumulative way to increase the number of events.
 As the number of events per day are not increased constantly, we use the number of events which was filtered for analysis.

-You can create this experiement list by hand, but if you like, you can run this python script to give you all required experiemnts.
+You can create this experiment list by hand, but if you like, you can run this python script to give you all required experiemnts.
 You can alter the parameters if you like as well.

-In total, 188 experiement is performed in the evaluation.
-The list can be found in experiement_list dataframe by executing this code:
+In total, 188 experiment is performed in the evaluation.
+The list can be found in experiment_list dataframe by executing this code:

 ``` Python
 import numpy as np